mgrith/mariagrith.com/content/home/about.md

 My work is concerned with developing statistical methods to study dynamic high-dimensional data settings and relies on nonparametric and semiparametric approaches, as well as graphical models.
 The applications of the research lie mostly in the field of finance, where I am particularly interested in asset pricing and systemic risk.

 This is my [curriculum vitae](Curriculum Vitae - Grith.pdf).

+News: I will be joining the Department of Econometrics at Erasmus University Rotterdam as an Assistant Professor in Fall 2017.